 I’m interested in making my own seed raising mix.
 Can the recipes in your Guide save me money?

-There are 5 recipes you can choose from with low cost or homemade ingredients, so you can tailor to your own budget using materials you may already have or make easily for free.
-This allows you to grow a more sustainable garden rather than paying for packaged seed mixes, with the embodied energy in manufacturing and transport.
+There are 5 recipes you can choose from with low-cost or homemade ingredients, so you can tailor to your own budget using materials you may already have or make easily for free.
+This allows you to grow a more sustainable garden rather than paying for packaged seed raising mixes, with the embodied energy in manufacturing and transport.
+You can also sprinkle your own seed raising mix blend into your garden for sowing seeds directly.

 I have another question not answered here.
 Can you help?